rowanhopkins98/PalestineSpear-3dModel/README.md

 This 3D model features a charred spear with the tattered remains of the Palestinian flag still faintly glowing at the edges.
 It's a symbolic weapon designed to show solidarity with the Palestinian people.

+### Consider Donating to UNRWA

+The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) provides essential services to millions of Palestinian refugees.
+Please consider making a donation to support their vital work here: https://donate.unrwa.org/-landing-page/

 ### Features

 - **High-Resolution Textures**: Available in 4k, 2k, and 1k.